How to Become a Program Evaluator

 - Once submitted, your application will go to the appropriate ABET member society for consideration.

 - Be aware, many of our societies’ selection boards only meet once per year.
 That means it could take several months or up to a year for your application to be reviewed.

 Once selected, what happens next?

-- After you are notified of your successful nomination as a program evaluator candidate (PEVC), you’ll be invited to attend our Program Evaluator Candidate Training, held annually between March and June at our Global Headquarters and Learning Center in Baltimore.
+- After you are notified of your successful nomination as a program evaluator candidate, you’ll be invited to attend our Program Evaluator Candidate Training, held annually between March and June at ABET Headquarters and Learning Center in Baltimore.

-- Before your face-to-face training in Baltimore (1.5 days), you’ll need to complete 15-20 hours of web-based training.
-The web-based and face-to-face training together mimic a typical program evaluation, so you will have a good understanding of what is involved, and how the visits are conducted.
+- Before your Simulated Visit Training in Baltimore (1.5 days), you’ll need to complete 15-20 hours of web-based training.
+The web-based and Simulated Visit Training together mimic a typical program evaluation, so you will have a good understanding of what is involved, and how the visits are conducted.

-- After successfully completing the PEVC training, you will be assigned by your society to a program evaluation the following summer (for a visit during the fall).
+- After successfully completing the program evaluator candidate training, you will be assigned by your society to a program evaluation the following summer (for a visit during the fall).